Accuracy and Applicability of the Hartle-Thorne and Komatsu-Eriguchi-Hachisu Methods for Modeling Rotating Neutron Stars: Summary and Conclusion

 \section{Summary and Conclusion}

 In this study, a comparative study of rotating neutron stars has been carried out employing two prevailing methods; one is the perturbative Hartle-Thorne (HT) approach and the other is the fully relativistic Komatsu-Eriguchi-Hachisu (KEH) method which was employed in our previous work \cite{Kwon2025}.
-Additionally, we have investigated how the difference between these two methods depends on the nuclear matter properties, especially the $L$ parameter.
+Additionally, we have investigated how the difference between these two methods depends on the nuclear matter properties, especially the $L$ value.
 For this purpose, we have adopted three nuclear equations of state, OMEG1, OMEG2, and OMEG3, in which only the slopes of the symmetry energy $L$ are different and the others are kept fixed.
-From the calculations of the mass-radius relation, we have found that the two methods examined show the slight difference in radius profiles even in the slowly-rotating case with $\Omega =200$ Hz.
+From the calculations of the mass-radius relation, we have found that the two methods examined show the slight difference in radius profiles even in the slowly-rotating case with $f =200$ Hz.
 This difference reaches around one kilometer when the frequency reaches 800 Hz.
 Furthermore, we have found that this behavior becomes clearer as the slope of the symmetry energy $L$ increases.

-For a more detailed comparison, we have investigated the relationship between rotational frequency and the deformation ratio $R_\text{ratio}$ for a $1.4 \ M_\odot$ neutron star.
-From the calculations, we have found that the obtained profiles with the KEH and HT methods are different even for the slowly rotating case $\Omega\simeq10$ Hz.
+For a more detailed comparison, we have investigated the relationship between spin frequency and the radius $R_\text{eq}$ for a $1.4 \ M_\odot$ neutron star.
+From the calculations, we have found that the obtained profiles with the KEH and HT methods are different even for the slowly rotating case $f \simeq100$ Hz.
 As in the case of mass-radius curves, this characteristic is made more pronounced as the slope of the symmetry energy $L$ increases.
-Consequently, we have concluded that to accurately investigate the deformation effects and stability of rapidly rotating neutron stars, the second-order perturbative method is insufficient, and the fully general relativistic models are necessarily required.
+Consequently, we have concluded that to accurately investigate the rotation effects and stability of rapidly rotating neutron stars, the second-order perturbative method is insufficient, and the fully general relativistic models are necessarily required.

 We point out here that the present analysis with the HT method is based on the second-order perturbative expansion, and the use of higher-order expansions, e.g. the third- \citep{Omar2005} or the seventh-order \citep{Carlos2025} ones, should improve the accuracy of the HT method, although it requires heroic effort to implement complicated equations.